gustafnk/microservice-websites/README.md

 At first, this seems like a strange thing to disable automatic loading, but there are at least two scenarios where this would be beneficial: wrapping content included with ESI with a `<h-include-manual-loading>’ element to make the content updatable, and lazy loading of content depending if the element is about to enter the viewport.

-Another extension to `<h-include>` could be to be trigger anchor scrolling after successful transclusion.
+Another extension to &lt;h-include&gt; could be to be trigger anchor scrolling after successful transclusion.

 ##### Listens to the `@src` attribute

-`<h-include>` listens to changes to the `@src` attribute and transcludes the new URL.
-This can be valuable in a master/detail scenario, where you can think of `<h-include>` as a lightweight iFrame.
+&lt;h-include&gt; listens to changes to the `@src` attribute and transcludes the new URL.
+This can be valuable in a master/detail scenario, where you can think of &lt;h-include&gt; as a lightweight iFrame.

 ##### Fragment extraction

-`<h-include>` supports *fragment extraction*, which allows the developer to specify a CSS selector to transclude a part of the response.
+&lt;h-include&gt; supports *fragment extraction*, which allows the developer to specify a CSS selector to transclude a part of the response.
 Instead of having two separate resources (i.e. one with header and footer, and one without), one can expose a single resource and let the consumers use fragment extraction.
 This would work best for transcluding larger resources (like articles) and not smaller components (like a shopping cart).

-There are a few more features in `<h-include>` that you can read about its [GitHub page](https://github.com/gustafnk/h-include).
+There are a few more features in &lt;h-include&gt; that you can read about its [GitHub page](https://github.com/gustafnk/h-include).

 ##### How to avoid a brief flash of fallback content

-Even if our web servers usually responds fast, we’d like to avoid to show a brief flash of fallback content for our `<h-include>`s.
+Even if our web servers usually responds fast, we’d like to avoid to show a brief flash of fallback content for our &lt;h-include&gt;s.
 Here’s an example of how to do it:

 ```
 <!-- Put this code before the first h-include or in the <head> element -->